-Employee misclassification penalties can be quite severe if your company becomes the target of an IRS audit, even if it’s just an honest mistake.
-Don’t worry; compliance can be complex.
-We’ll explain how employees and other types of workers are classified, which can be helpful background information as you work on your company’s compliance.
+Employee Classification penalties can be quite severe if your company becomes the target of an IRS audit, even if it’s just an honest mistake.
+Issues regarding compliance can be complex, but don’t worry.
+We’ll explain how employees and other types of workers are classified, which can be helpful context as you shape your workforce.

 The two main types of worker classification determine how workers are scheduled, paid, and (in many cases) managed.
 The first classification deals with types of employees and the second deals with the distinction between employees versus contractors.
 Here are the classifications:

-- Exempt vs. non-exempt – Certain workers, particularly those in a management role, are exempt from overtime rules.
-Non-exempt workers typically include those paid on an hourly basis (as opposed to an annual salary).
+- Exempt vs. Non-exempt: Certain employees, particularly those in a management role, are exempt from overtime rules.
+Non-exempt employees typically include those paid on an hourly basis (as opposed to an annual salary).

-- Independent contractor vs. employee – The term “employee” suggests a specific relationship with an employer.
+- Independent Contractor vs. Employee: The term “employee” suggests a specific relationship with an employer.
 An independent contractor, however, is not an employee and should have the final say in their work product and how much it’s worth.

-For the purposes of this article, we’ll focus on the second classification above dealing with independent contractors, since it has tax implications (whereas failure to properly classify a non-exempt employee can lead to legal action).
+For the purposes of this article, we’ll focus on the second classification above dealing with independent contractors, since it has tax implications (whereas the failure to properly classify a non-exempt employee can lead to legal action).
 Employers must withhold taxes for their employees, while independent contractors must set aside and pay taxes themselves.
 So, if you end up treating an independent contractor as an employee, you could end up having to pay back taxes, in addition to other penalties.

 Generally, a worker will be considered an independent contractor as long as they don’t rely on your business as their sole source of income, work at their own pace (or in accordance with an agreement), aren’t provided with benefits, and retain a degree of independence.

-Companies determined to have misclassified employees as independent contractors are liable for employment taxes.
+Companies determined to have incorrectly classified employees as independent contractors are liable for employment taxes.
 If the IRS makes this determination, you may be able to avoid these taxes if you’re able to provide a reasonable basis for classifying them as independent contractors.
-If you find yourself in this situation, reaching out to your corporate counsel is a must.
+If you find yourself in this situation, reaching out to your legal counsel is a must.

 Also, certain eligible businesses may have the option to reclassify their workers voluntarily and thus receive partial relief from federal employment taxes.
 But if you fail to take action, you could be opening yourself up to a surprise tax bill.
 So it pays be proactive.